felipevacaramirez/felipevacaramirez.github.io/README.md

 Vaca-Ramírez, F., & Peixoto, T. P. (2022).
 Systematic assessment of the quality of fit of the stochastic block model for empirical networks.
 [arXiv](https://arxiv.org/abs/2201.01658)

+# Talks
+NetSci 2022.
+Systematic assessment of the quality of fit of the stochastic block model for empirical network data.

+NetSci 2023.
+Reconstruction performance of the stochastic block model (SBM) in empirical networks.